FYI

 They impress us, and sometimes they scare us, but the ultra-rich are always interesting.
 Some of their famous activities include buying yachts too big to move through channels, buying ridiculously priced cars that could feed the homeless of New York for weeks, and their expensive tastes in sex workers.

-Jason Ray MortonPublished 10 days ago in FYIThe Bloody Blood in Your Veins
+Jason Ray MortonPublished about a month ago in FYIThe Bloody Blood in Your Veins

 Our Origins Today, I read something I didn't know—one more thing to add to all the other things I didn't know.
 By the time I grow up, I’ll have a collection.
 But it was intriguing, and it inspired me to write this post.
 I hope you enjoy it.